-Course No.: 393 Credit: 1.0 Grades Offered: 12 Examination: IB Math Analysis and Approaches SL Exam Prerequisite: IB Math Analysis and Approaches Yr 1 This course is the second in a two-year IB math sequence.
+Course No.: 393

+Credit: 1.0 Grades Offered: 12 Examination: IB Math Analysis and Approaches SL Exam

+Prerequisite: IB Math Analysis and Approaches

+IB math sequence.
 The course is appropriate for students who intend to pursue further study in areas such as chemistry, physics, economics, psychology and business administration.
 Topics include functions, sequences and series, statistics, probability, limits, as well as differential and integral calculus.
 At the end of this course, students take the IB Math Analysis and Approaches SL exam.
 In accordance with the IB Syllabus, a TI-84+ graphing calculator is an essential tool for this course.